Human papillomavirus infection: Testing men

-There is not a wide range of tests available, even though HPV is common; most studies of HPV used tools and custom analysis not available to the general public.
-Clinicians often depend on the vaccine among young people and high clearance rates (see Clearance subsection in Virology) to create a low risk of disease and mortality, and treat the cancers when they appear.
-Others believe that reducing HPV infection in more men and women, even when it has no symptoms, is important (herd immunity) to prevent more cancers rather than just treating them.
+Although HPV is highly prevalent, clinically validated testing is not widely available and is used mainly in cervical screening programmes, while standardized screening for other anatomical sites remains limited; moreover, many research studies rely on specialised molecular methods not routinely available in clinical practice.
+Because most HPV infections in young people clear spontaneously without causing disease, current prevention strategies combine vaccination before sexual debut with cervical screening and treatment of precancerous lesions and cancers that arise from persistent infection.
+Other experts argue that reducing HPV transmission throughout the population—including asymptomatic infections—through broader vaccination and herd immunity offers greater long-term reductions in HPV-associated cancers.
 Where tests are used, negative test results show safety from transmission, and positive test results show where shielding (condoms, gloves) is needed to prevent transmission until the infection clears.

 Studies have tested for and found HPV in men, including high-risk types (i.e., the types found in cancers), on fingers, mouth, saliva, anus, urethra, urine, semen, blood, scrotum, and penis.

 The aforementioned Qiagen/Digene kit was successfully used off-label to test the penis, scrotum, and anus of men in long-term relationships with women who were positive for high-risk HPV.
 Of these men, 60% were found to carry the virus, primarily on the penis.
 Similar studies have been conducted on women using cytobrushes - an endocervical brush for sampling the cervix in females - and custom analysis.

-In one study, researchers sampled subjects' urethra, scrotum, and penis.
-Samples taken from the urethra added less than 1% to the HPV rate.
-Studies like this led Giuliano to recommend sampling the glans, shaft, and crease between them, along with the scrotum, since sampling the urethra or anus added very little to the diagnosis.
-Dunne recommends the glans, shaft, their crease, and the foreskin.

-In one study, the subjects were asked not to wash their genitals for 12 hours before sampling, including the urethra as well as the scrotum and the penis.
-Other studies are silent on washing – a particular gap in studies of the hands.

-One small study used wet cytobrushes, rather than wetting the skin.
-It found a higher proportion of men to be HPV-positive when the skin was rubbed with a 600-grit emery paper before being swabbed with the brush, rather than swabbed with no preparation.
-It's unclear whether the emery paper collected the virions or loosened them for the swab to collect.

-Studies have found self-collection (with emery paper and Dacron swabs) as effective as collection done by a clinician, and sometimes more so, since patients were more willing than a clinician to scrape vigorously.
+Studies have found self-collection (with emery paper and Dacron swabs) to be as effective as clinician collection, and sometimes more so, because patients were more willing than a clinician to scrape vigorously.
 Women had similar success in self-sampling using tampons, swabs, cytobrushes, and lavage.

 Several studies used cytobrushes to sample fingertips and under fingernails, without wetting the area or the brush.

-Other studies analyzed urine, semen, and blood and found varying amounts of HPV, but there is not a publicly available test for those yet.
+Other studies analyzed urine, semen, and blood and found varying amounts of HPV,.
+Current WHO, NICE/NHS, and American Cancer Society guidelines recommend primary HPV testing using clinician-collected cervical specimens or, in some settings, validated self-collected vaginal specimens for cervical cancer screening.
+Although urine HPV testing has shown promising results in research studies, it has not been adopted as a routine screening method by these organisations.